Trusted WordPress tutorials, when you need them most.

 If you run a multi-author blog, then other authors may want to keep up with discussions across your website.
 If you already have comment subscriptions enabled, then each author can manually go and subscribe to comments.

-Once the plugin is active, you can head to Notifications » Add New from your WordPress dashboard and can enter a title for your notification at the top.
+Upon activation, head to the Notifications » Add New page from your WordPress dashboard and enter a title at the top.

-Next, you can select ‘New Comment’ from the ‘Notification for’ dropdown menu.
+Next, select ‘New Comment’ from the ‘Notification for’ dropdown menu.
 After that, simply add the user roles that will receive these notifications in the ‘Send To’ field.

 Comment notifications for certain user roles